Jo-JPEG/flagstone-project-01/README.md

 - The site is responsive and changes layout for larger screens Tasks
 - Create initial design for mobile devices
--Create media queries to respond to larger screen sizes.
+- Create media queries to respond to larger screen sizes.

 #### User Story 5:
 As a curious individual, I want to read real-life success stories of diversity and inclusion initiatives, so I can see the positive impact these practices can have.